siberoloji/siberoloji.github.io/content/en/blog/engineering/operatingsystems/Linux/2024-11-15-creating-and-using-non-root-user-in-linux.md

 ---
 title: Creating and Using Non-Root User in Linux
-description: In this blog post, we'll explore the process of creating and using non-root user in Linux.
+description: In this article, we'll explore the process of creating and using non-root user in Linux.
 date: 2024-11-15T18:54:24.613Z
 draft: false
 tags: